ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Experiments

-We migrate the proposed ID-Guard framework to proactive forensics for facial manipulation to demonstrate its scalability.
-Specifically, we follow the setup in \cite{zhu2023information}: Given a natural image $x$ and a binary message $m \in \{0,1\}^L$ of length $L$, a message embedding encoder $E_m$ maps the image and a corresponding message to a watermarked image.
+To demonstrate the scalability of the proposed ID-Guard framework, we adapt it to proactive forensics in the context of facial manipulation.
+We follow the setup in \cite{zhu2023information}: Given a natural image $x$ and a binary message $m \in \{0,1\}^L$ of length $L$, a message embedding encoder $E_m$ maps the image and a corresponding message to a watermarked image.
 After the watermarked image undergoes manipulation, a message extractor decoder $D_m$ is used to recover $m$ from the forged image.
-The training objective is to minimize $\sum_{k=1}^N L^{wm}_k=MSE(m, D_m(\mathcal{M}_k(E_m(x,m))))$, while an additional discriminator is employed to ensure the visual quality of the watermarked image.
-FaceTagger\cite{wang2021faketagger} and information-based IAP\cite{zhu2023information} are selected as baselines.
-In our method, the proposed dynamic weight strategy is applied to weight $L^{wm}_k$ for different $\mathcal{M}_k$ during training.
-The Bit Error Rate (BER) and the visual quality of the watermarked image are quantitatively reported in Table \ref{tab:forensic}.
-FaceTagger is trained with StarGAN\cite{choi2018stargan} as the target model, leading to overfitting and consequently poor overall performance.
-Compared to IAP, our method demonstrates more balanced forensic performance across different facial manipulation models, particularly against HiSD\cite{li2021image}, which exhibits significant structural differences.
+The training objective is to minimize $\sum_{k=1}^N L^{wm}_k=MSE(m, D_m(\mathcal{M}_k(E_m(x,m))))$, while an additional discriminator is used to ensure the visual quality of the watermarked image.
+FaceTagger~\cite{wang2021faketagger} and information-based IAP~\cite{zhu2023information} are selected as baselines.
+In our method, the proposed dynamic weighting strategy is applied to the weight $L^{wm}_k$ for different $\mathcal{M}_k$ during training.
+The Bit Error Rate (BER) and the visual quality of the watermarked image are quantitatively reported in Table~\ref{tab:forensic}.
+FaceTagger is trained with StarGAN~\cite{choi2018stargan} as the target model, leading to overfitting and consequently poor overall performance.
+Compared to IAP, our method demonstrates more balanced forensic performance across different facial manipulation models, particularly against HiSD~\cite{li2021image}, which exhibits significant structural differences.
 This result highlights the strong scalability and transferability of the proposed framework, making it a plug-and-play tool adaptable to various cross-model tasks in the community.